Under Construction:

-Currently under appeal with the Zoning Board of Adjustments, the Walton Dunes RBA project is on hold until a final determination of the validity of the Development Order can be made.
-Improvements are expected to include 14 parallel ROW parking spaces--with dedicated ADA, LSV and bicycle parking, restrooms, and an ADA-accessible boardwalk.
+Walton Dunes Regional Beach Access is located at 258 Beachfront Trail.
+Currently under appeal with the Zoning Board of Adjustments, the Walton Dunes project is on hold until a final determination of the validity of the Development Order can be made.
+Improvements are expected to include 14 parallel ROW parking spaces with dedicated ADA, LSV, and bicycle parking, restrooms and an ADA-accessible boardwalk.ll.

 The Walton County Tourism Department continues to take an active approach to improve parking and transportation throughout the county.
 Here's a look at some projects currently undergoing or preparing for improvements.

 The Driftwood Road Municipal Parking project is on a 1.119-acre parcel located at 76 Driftwood Road in Miramar Beach.
-The Technical Review Committee has reviewed the plans, and we expect to receive the development order soon.
-Plans include a parking lot containing 67 spaces with dedicated parking for ADA, LSV, bicycles, an air-conditioned public transit stop, and a restroom facility.
+Plans include a 67-space parking area with dedicated parking for ADA, LSV, and bicycles, an air-conditioned public transit stop, and a restroom facility.
+Status: Receipt of a development order is expected by June 2024.

 Beach Access & Customary Use Reminder: